Alternative Certification

 Financial Aid

-For the Master’s degree, all candidates are eligible to apply for the federal TEACH Grant or take out federal or private student loans to cover the cost of tuition.
-The TEACH Grant is offered by the U.S. Department of Education and residents may use it to cover the $8,000 cost of their Master's degree tuition from Washington University.
+For the Master’s degree, all participants are eligible to apply for the federal TEACH Grant.
+The TEACH Grant is offered by the U.S. Department of Education and residents may use it to cover $8,000 of their Master's degree tuition.

-For eligible residents, our Black Educators Initiative (BEI) grant provides $8,000 in tuition forgiveness to cover the first-year cost of certification tuition.
+• For eligible residents, our BEI grant provides an additional $8,000 in tuition forgiveness.
 More details can be found on our BEI page.

 Interview & Selection Process